20 Best Toys That Start With An A

-If you’re searching for toys that start with an A, you must teach letter sounds or an alphabet-themed unit.
+If you’re searching for toys that start with an A, I’m sure you are teaching letter sounds or an alphabet-themed unit.
 Either way, you have come to the right place.
-I have gathered a list of toys with an A that you can use in your lessons.
-Let’s dive right into 20 toys that start with an a.
+I have gathered a list of toys that start with an A, that you can use in your lessons.

 Affiliate Disclaimer: This post may contain affiliate links, which means I receive a small commission if you purchase through my links at no additional cost!

-I have been teaching my 3-year-old letter sounds with corresponding objects that match those letter sounds.
+I have been teaching my 3-year-old letter sounds with corresponding objects that match.
 We follow the Montessori approach, so we are learning about letter sounds and creating a letter sound cabinet to hold some of the toys mentioned in the article.

 Whether you follow the Montessori approach or not, adding toys to your alphabet theme is a great way to get kids to recognize letter sounds, which is crucial for early reading and writing skills.